Editors: Queeny Jin, Tom Dewan

 We believe that the future of the database is about unification, adaptiveness, and intelligence.
 When we face uncertainty in the future, we will have the unified infrastructure to adapt intelligently.
-We hope that "TiDB: A Raft-based HTAP Database" can inspire researchers and software engineers to make the future come earlier.
-The paper will be published in August, 2020, in PVLDB, Volume 13, Issue 12.
-We also look forward to discussing the paper with you at VLDB 2020.
+We hope that “TiDB: A Raft-based HTAP Database” can inspire researchers and software engineers to make the future come earlier.
+The paper has been published in August, 2020, in PVLDB, Volume 13, Issue 12.
+Download the paper here.

 We would like to offer a big “thank you” to authors and reviewers of the paper.
 We also want to thank the many contributors and users in our TiDB community.
 You have made TiDB what it is today, and you will continue to make it better tomorrow.

 Get the massive scale and resiliency of TiDB databases in a fully managed cloud service